quinn0823/apple-siri-voice-navigation/README.md

 I'm a 17-year-old student, and this project is my first attempt at creating something like this.
 It's for practice and learning.

 More languages and voices will be added in the future.
-If the language you speak or voices you prefer aren't available yet, feel free to **Leave your requests** on the [Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3404021712) or in the [Issuses](https://github.com/quinn0823/apple-siri-voice-navigation/issues) section.
+If the language you speak or voices you prefer aren't available yet, feel free to **Leave your requests** on the [Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3404021712) or in the [Issues](https://github.com/quinn0823/apple-siri-voice-navigation/issues) section.
 Your suggestions might be implemented in just a few days!

-Thank you for subscribing!
-If you like it, please consider leaving a vote or using your free Steam Points to give it an award!
+Thank you for using this project!
+If you like it, please consider leaving a star or contributing to its development!

 To help improve this project, you can check out the development guide in the ["Let Me Help You!"](#let-me-help-you) section.